The ladder crystal: Deregularization

 The only other possibility is that the box $x'$ above $z$ has a box directly to the right of it (this still works even if $z$ is in the first row of the partition).
-If there was a box to the right of $z$, then that box would be locked since it was locked in $\lambda$.
+If there was a box to the right of $z$, then that box would be locked since it was locked in $\mu$.
 But then $z$ would be locked independently of the addition of $x$.
 So $z$ is at the end of its row.
-The space one box to the right of $z$ (let us name it $w$) must therefore be empty and have the same residue as $x$.
+The position one box to the right of $z$ (let us name it $w$) must therefore be empty and have the same residue as $x$.
 It is an addable box, so it will contribute a $+$ to the $i$-ladder-signature.
-There are no $-$ boxes on the ladder for $x$ below $x$, because if there was a removable $i$-box on the same ladder as $x$ below $x$ then the box $z$ would have been unlocked in $\lambda$.
-Therefore, no $-$ will cancel the $+$ from space $w$.
-Since $w$ is on the ladder past the ladder for $x$, this yields a contradiction as $\widehat{f_i}$ should have added a box to position $w$.
+There are no $-$ boxes on $\mathfrak{L}x$ below $x$, because if there was a removable $i$-box on $\mathfrak{L}x$ below $x$ then the box $z$ would have been unlocked in $\mu$.
+Therefore, no $-$ will cancel the $+$ from position $w$.
+Since $w$ is on the ladder past $\mathfrak{L}x$, this yields a contradiction as $\widehat{f_i}$ should have added a box to position $w$.

 \end{proof}